Moudjuu-averly/Docker-compose-django-rest-deploy/README.md

 On Docker for Mac and Docker for Windows, go to http://localhost:8000 on a web browser to see
 the Django welcome page.

+NOTE: for creating super user for django project use the script provided at the management/commands/createsu.
+NOTE: Modify the database settings in <Django-project>/settings.py